 Sure, it would be nice if the Watchtower made some changes, for example, about how they handle child molestation cases, but it’s not likely.
-They’ve been staring down the barrel of multi-million dollar lawsuits for years now and have only dug in their heels, so I don’t think they’re going to give up their “two witness” rule or leave off shredding personal notes anytime soon.
-If tens of millions of dollars in lawsuits won’t get them to change, I’m pretty sure we unknown and unskilled activists bumbling around on the internet won’t either.
+They’ve been staring down the barrel of multi-million dollar lawsuits for years now, and have only dug in their heels, so I don’t think they’re going to give up their “two witness” rule or leave off shredding personal notes anytime soon.
+If losing tens of millions of dollars in lawsuits won’t get them to change, I’m pretty sure we unknown and unskilled activists bumbling around on the internet won’t either.

 All that aside, it doesn’t matter.
 The Watchtower needs to go.
 Completely.
 These major issues, important as they are, just aren’t enough for me to stop my activism, even if these changes were all enacted tomorrow.
 Why not?

 Simply put, the Watchtower may be doing the most damage through these policies, but these are not the only horrific issues when it comes to the overall damage done by this “religion.”
-A few reformed policies, no matter the amount of good they do, won’t be enough for them to become harmless and just another oddball religion.
+A few reformed policies, no matter the amount of good they do, won’t be enough for them to become harmless, and just another oddball religion.

 Yet, Jehovah’s Witnesses strongly encourage women to stay in those situations and, as I bring out in this post, have even chastised women who have been the victims of domestic violence, telling them that it’s their fault that their husbands are abusive!
 This abuse and violence I saw even came from those who were elders in the religion.
 This is how ingrained this practice is with Jehovah’s Witnesses, and how much it’s overlooked.